vicente-pedro/lojadotchulica/README.md

 ## 🌎 Acesse o Site Online

 A Loja do Tchulica já está disponível no ar!
-Clique no link abaixo para acessar a versão publicada no Netlify:
+Clique no link abaixo para acessar a versão publicada no Vercel:

 👉 https://lojadotchulica.vercel.app/